Self-paced course for climbers

 Seeing the wall differently

-Learn to see routes the way experts do — not as individual holds, but as functional clusters that connect into movement sequences.
-Build a systematic three-phase framework for reading any route from multiple vantage points.
+Learn to see routes the way experts do — not as individual holds, but as functional clusters that connect into movement sequences, rests, cruxes, and body positions.

 Functional perception Three-phase reading Multiple vantage points Environmental cues